 AMD's Ryzen CPUs are its fastest, most competitive parts in ages, but the universal truth still applies—you can make them even faster by overclocking.
 AMD encourages users to tweak their platform, and you can level the playing field between the first- and second-gen Ryzen CPUs by using AMD's own tools and advice to overclock your processor.
 Make the years disappear and your processor will feel like new again.

 We'll walk you through everything you need to know to overclock a modern AMD CPU.
-There's still plenty of life left in AMD's first generation of Ryzen CPUs, but if you have a newer Ryzen processor you can still get in on the fun.
+There's still plenty of life left in AMD's first generation of Ryzen CPUs, but if you have a newer Ryzen processor you can still get in on the fun, and here is our guide to the best CPUs for gaming.
 Our testbed was a Ryzen 1700X on Gigabyte's AX370 Gaming 5 motherboard along with 8 gigs of 3600MHz TridentZ G.SKILL DRAM, but all these techniques work just as well with newer processors and motherboards.
 While there isn't much risk to overclocking these days, there's always a chance for damage when you run hardware beyond spec, so keep that in mind as you proceed!

 Clean before you overclock